 - But experts equally fear the risk of regulatory arbitrage, when “bad” assets are parked in friendly jurisdictions to improve the scores.

-By the end of 2022, European banks will be required to disclose what proportion of the assets in their banking book are aligned to the EU Taxonomy.
-In theory, this Green Asset Ratio should provide investors and regulators with a single metric to determine how green a bank’s balance sheet is, and replace the patchy disclosure that many financial institutions use to claim their green finance credentials.
+By the end of 2022, European banks will be required to disclose what proportion of the assets in their banking book are aligned to the EU Taxonomy – known as the Green Asset Ratio.
+In theory, this should provide investors and regulators with a single metric to determine how green a bank’s balance sheet is, and replace the patchy disclosure that many financial institutions use to claim their green finance credentials.

-A useful metric to help investors make peer-to-peer comparisons and better direct their capital to green finance outperformers, the ratio will also help policymakers better understand where the capital shortfalls are and feed into policy directives, which could see banks facing greater pressure from governments to lend to certain sectors.
+A useful metric to help investors make peer-to-peer comparisons and better direct their capital to green finance outperformers, the Green Asset Ratio will also help policymakers better understand where the capital shortfalls are and feed into policy directives, which could see banks facing greater pressure from governments to lend to certain sectors.

 However, questions have been raised about the usefulness of the metric and whether it has the teeth needed to drive change at the banks.
 These stem from the limited scope of the Green Asset Ratio’s coverage, both in terms of jurisdiction and assets; concerns about the binary nature of the EU Taxonomy and its inability to capture transition finance; and a lack of available data.